Thermospore/temp-quartz-test/content/Jelly Jump.md

 ![[Pasted image 20240630203500.png]]

 Green and purple actually bounce you up the exact same height.
 The difference is that purple gives you a big horizontal speed boost

+Using purple gummies in general likely saves time due to the horizontal speed boost,  even in [[Any%]].
+There may even be time differences between US and EU, due to the size/shape difference. (see discussion [here](https://discord.com/channels/313375426112389123/408694062862958592/1259849022689120338))

 When you do a gummi jump, the following memory addresses are written as so: